laravel/passport/UPGRADE.md

 Commit: https://github.com/laravel/passport/commit/97e3026790d953d7a67fe487e30775cd995e93df

-The minimum Laravel version is now v6.0.
+The minimum Laravel version is now v6.0 and the minimum PHP version is now 7.2.
 The underlying `league/oauth2-server` was also updated to v8.

 ### Renderable Exceptions for OAuth Errors